solo-system/solo-system.github.io/documentation/flashing.md

 download and install the Windows application:
 [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/).

-1. Start the Win32DiskImager application:
+1. Start the Win32DiskImager application: (you may need to *Run as administrator*).
 [![what is this](../img/flashing-1.png "flashing" ){:.some-css-class style=""}](../img/flashing-1.png)

 1. Select the **Solo Operating System Image** file: - `sosi-2016-01-01.img` in the box labeled ‘Image File’ in the Win32DiskImager application.